christopherkinyua/christopherkinyua/README.md

 I am currently working on an X Clone Project (I still call it Twitter) and writing firmware for the CubeSat, basically a tiny satellite, as a software developer for CalgaryToSpace.

 Feel free to check out my projects below!
 If you have any questions or would like to collaborate, don't hesitate to reach out.
-My socials are linked below
+Lets connect!
 - <a href = "https://www.linkedin.com/in/christopher-kinyua-7590bb219/"> LinkedIn </a>